 Finding a job in the DRC

 Despite the DRC's status as one of the world's least developed countries, the cost of living in the capital city, Kinshasa, is high.
-It's recommended to move to the DRC with a job already in place.
+Moving to the DRC with a job already in place is recommended.

 Securing employment is not always easy.
-There are quotas on hiring foreigners in the DRC, which restrict the number of expats a company can employ.
+There are quotas on hiring foreigners in the DRC that restrict the number of expats a company can employ.
 Foreigners also require a relevant work permit and work visa.
-The process can be complicated but is usually handled by the employer.
+The process can be complicated, but is usually handled by the employer.

 Many expats move here as part of an intra-company relocation.
-Networking and taking advantage of local contacts can be a great help.
-However, finding work through a large multinational corporation may secure a more favourable employment package.
+Networking and taking advantage of local contacts can be helpful.
+That said, finding work through a large multinational corporation may secure a more favourable employment package.

 Company websites, recruitment agencies and professional networking platforms such as LinkedIn are great resources.
-Other popular online job portals include Indeed, Careers24 and JobnetAfrica.
+Other popular online job portals include Indeed, Pnet and JobnetAfrica.

 Work culture in the DRC